ZProLegend007/ZenLights/README.md

 # ZenLights
 A collection of various random scripts designed to manipulate the controllable led backlights (not including display) on ZenBooks.

+The idea is that once you have installed the `zenlights` command (or just a script of your choice), you can set keyboard shortcuts to trigger specific scripts.

+For example, you could assign Ctrl+Alt+P to run the command `zenlights pulse` to activate the pulse effect on your keyboard.
+You could then assign Ctrl+Alt+Shift+P to run `zenlights -k` to kill the running script.

 ## Installation
 You can fully customise and install these scripts to your `/usr/local/bin` directory using the command below **IN BETA - NOT WORKING YET**.
 ```